One of the best winter activites in Northern Norway is to see the reindeer in Tromsø. Here’s exactly how to do that!

 All you need to know about reindeer in Tromsø!

-Reindeer aren’t just characters from Christmas tales; in Tromsø, they’re indispensable for everyday life.
+Reindeer aren’t just characters from Christmas tales; for Scandinavia’s Sami population, they’re indispensable for everyday life.

 Indigenous people have lived in harmony with reindeer for millenniums.
 Originally used for transport and food, they’re now a fundamental part of Sami culture and identity.